Sofia Diaz Rodriguez, Sophomore

-A Q&A with Esther
+A Q&A with Sofia

 Q1:What made you apply to your current job while being a student?